Lynyrd Skynyrd: Early years (1963–1973)

-In 1969, Van Zant sought a new name after growing tired of taunts from audiences that the band had "one percent talent."
+In 1968, Van Zant sought a new name after growing tired of taunts from audiences that the band had "one percent talent".
 At Burns' suggestion, the group settled on Leonard Skinnerd, which was in part a reference to a character named "Leonard Skinner" in Allan Sherman's novelty song "Hello Muddah, Hello Fadduh" and in part a mocking tribute to P.E. teacher Leonard Skinner at Robert E. Lee High School.
 Skinner was notorious for strictly enforcing the school's policy against boys having long hair.
 Rossington dropped out of school, tired of being hassled about his hair.
-The more distinctive spelling "Lynyrd Skynyrd" was being used at least as early as 1970.
+The more distinctive spelling "Lynyrd Skynyrd" was adopted at least as early as 1969.

 By 1970, Lynyrd Skynyrd had become a top band in Jacksonville, headlining at some local concerts, and opening for several national acts.
 Pat Armstrong, a Jacksonville native and partner in Macon, Georgia-based Hustlers Inc.; along with Phil Walden's younger brother, Alan, became the band's managers.
 Armstrong left Hustlers shortly thereafter to start his own agency.
-Walden stayed with the band until 1974, when management was turned over to Peter Rudge.
+Walden stayed with the band until 1974, when management was transferred to Peter Rudge.
 The band continued to perform throughout the South in the early 1970s, further developing their hard-driving blues rock sound and image, and experimenting with recording their sound in a studio.
 Skynyrd crafted this distinctively "southern" sound through a creative blend of country, blues, and a slight British rock influence.

 During this time, the band experienced some lineup changes for the first time.
 Junstrom left and was briefly replaced by Greg T. Walker on bass.
 At that time, Rickey Medlocke joined as a second drummer and second vocalist to help fortify Burns' sound on the drums.
 Medlocke had grown up with the founding members of Lynyrd Skynyrd and his grandfather, Shorty Medlocke, was an influence in the writing of "The Ballad of Curtis Loew".